-Global Funds Management S.A.
-(GFM), our wholly owned Luxembourg Super Management Company, is continuously adapting itself to meet its clients' needs and further develop its products and asset classes servicing capabilities.
+Global Funds Management S.A. ("GFM"), our wholly owned Luxembourg Super Management Company, is continuously adapting itself to market trends and clients' needs and further extended its license scope to develop additional products and asset classes servicing capabilities.

-GFM is a licensed UCITS Management Company, Manager of Money Market Funds and an Alternative Investment Fund Manager covering a broad range of strategies including the management of vehicles directly or indirectly exposed to private equities, real estate and infrastructure assets.
+GFM is a licensed UCITS Management Company, Manager of Money Market Funds and an Alternative Investment Fund Manager covering a broad range of strategies including traditional asset classes, but also the management of investment funds directly or indirectly exposed to private equities, real estate and infrastructure assets.

-As part of its Strategy, GFM continues to focus on the alignment of its operating capabilities to the specificities of the aforementioned asset classes.
-Even though GFM offers an open business infrastructure to its clients independently of its parent NBL, both companies are lined up in terms of Business strategies to support clients in the deployment of low-liquidity investment strategies.
-Together, we offer a comprehensive and exceptional Luxembourg one-stop solution under Nomura's global franchise.
+As part of its strategy, GFM continues to focus on the alignment of its operating capabilities to the specificities of aforementioned asset classes.
+While GFM offers an open business infrastructure to its clients independently of its parent NBL, both companies are lined-up in terms of business strategies to support clients in the deployment of low-liquidity investment strategies.
+Together, we offer a comprehensive and exceptional Luxembourg "one-stop-shop" solution under Nomura's global franchise.

-GFM is in position to offer to its existing and third-party clients with the broadest range of Luxembourg's investment fund solutions and product regimes which aim to provide comprehensive investor protection through strong governance and substance requirements.
+GFM is in position to offer its existing and third-party clients the broadest range of Luxembourg's investment fund solutions and product regimes which provide comprehensive investor protection through strong governance and substance.

-Supported by the establishment of new investment funds, GFM's assets under management grew by 1% compared to the previous year figures (as at 31 March 2022).
-These new investment funds' creation, especially in the alternative investment space, enable a further diversification of the revenue stream and an increased resilience of the company income stream to adverse investment environment as it could be witnessed during the last quarter of the concerned fiscal year.
+New investment funds' creation, especially in the alternative investment space, further diversify the revenue stream and increase resilience of the company income stream to adverse investment environment as it could be witnessed during the past fiscal year.